falbloshi/vscode-fennel/README.md

 #### LuaJIT

-If you have compiled LuaJITand have put it somewhere like
+If you have compiled LuaJIT and have put it somewhere like

 `C:\Users\%USERNAME%\Appdata\Local\luajit`